Brigg: Economy

 The economy of Brigg is substantially retail and service based, according with its traditional position of a market town, and acts as a service centre for the surrounding rural area.
 The main shopping street is Wrawby Street, although retail is present throughout much of the old town.
-Many of the businesses are independent, retaining the character of the traditional high street, although some chain retailers, namely Tesco, Lidl, Wilko and Boyes have large stores in the town.
+Many of the businesses are independent, retaining the character of the traditional high street, although some chain retailers, namely Tesco, Lidl, Poundland and Boyes have large stores in the town.
 A general market is held on Thursdays and Saturdays, and a farmers' market is also held on the fourth Saturday of each month, selling local produce from pork and organic vegetables to ostrich meat, and locally produced condiments.
 Artisan breads baked in a nearby mill using traditional French bread making techniques are also available as is local cheese including the very tasty Lincolnshire Poacher vintage.

 Light industry is present on the Island Carr and Atherton Way industrial estates.
 A 260 MW gas–fired power station, owned by Centrica, sits to the south–west of the town.
 A second, 40 MW straw–fired, power station has been approved for construction alongside.
 A significant number of residents commute to work in nearby Scunthorpe and Grimsby, although the town is not characterized as a dormitory town.

 Past industries were more strongly connected to the rural economy, such as a beet sugar factory in Scawby Brook, a livestock market, and Spring's jam factory; the latter being a nationally known brand.
 A corn exchange was built in the town in the 1800s, and the local corn prices were quoted nationally.
 Scawby Brook was also home to Bratleys roller flour mill, which was demolished in the 1940s although several of the old houses built for the mill owners in the 1830s remain, formerly known as mill place, now numbers 83-91 Scawby Road.
 The town was home to the Falcon Cycles factory for much of its independent existence, the company having moved to Brigg from nearby Barton-upon-Humber in the early 1900s.

 Other small independent businesses exist, including several accounts and a stationers.
 These generally operate out of private residences.
+Brigg is also the home of Piper's Crisps.